BornaSepic/pricaj-mi-pricu-web/README.md

 - Desktop has "mobile" view
 - Header component ✅
 - Login ✅
+- Profile page ✅
-- Started with: Register, Forgot password, Profile page
+- Started with: Register, Forgot password
+- Sample of Reading Card component

 ### Notes
 - /pages/analytics will be used for admin reports (/reports was already taken)